curityio/account-linking-recipes/doc/3-external-account-behavior.md

 ## Create an OpenID Connect Authenticator

 In the Curity Identity Server, create an OIDC authenticator and enter the corresponding details.\
-These will include the Azure AD metadata endpointm, which will be a value of this form:
+These will include the Azure AD metadata endpoint, which will be a value of this form:

 ```text
 https://login.microsoftonline.com/mytenantid/v2.0/.well-known/openid-configuration